 - Manufacturers will add the PaintCare fee to containers of architectural paint sold in Washington, whether it is sold directly or through dealers (retailers and distributors). - Retailers and distributors will pass the PaintCare fee to their customers by including it in the price of architectural paint they sell in Washington.
 This is how retailers and distributors will recoup the PaintCare fee they paid when purchasing architectural paint from their suppliers. - When someone buys architectural paint in Washington, the PaintCare fee will be included in the purchase price.
 While the fee is part of the product price, retailers have the option to list it as a line item on the receipt.
-In other PaintCare programs, most retailers have chosen to show the fee as a line item. - Manufacturers will report sales and remit to PaintCare the PaintCare fee for architectural paint they sold in Washington in the preceding month.
+In other PaintCare programs, most retailers have chosen to show the fee as a line item.
+As stated in the legislation, the fee may not be described as a "department recycling fee" at the point of retail. - Manufacturers will report sales and remit to PaintCare the PaintCare fee for architectural paint they sold in Washington in the preceding month.
 Manufacturers will have already recouped the PaintCare fee they pay to PaintCare because the fee will be included in the price of their architectural paint when they sold it to their dealers.
 Some companies may be allowed to report sales on a less frequent schedule if their sales are minimal.